Leonard Fournette Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 - His team has run the ball 165 times this season, and he's taken 93 of those attempts (56.4%).

-- The Buccaneers, who rank second in the NFL in points scored, have dropped back to pass 65.2% of the time while running the ball 34.8% of the time.
+- The Buccaneers, who rank second in the NFL in points scored, have dropped back to pass 65.2% of the time while opting for the ground attack 34.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Fournette's matchup with the Saints.